jonfortescue/declensr/README.md

 Rule 0 tells us to use the item at index `1` if the given regular expression returns a match, which effectively means that the **Singular, Masculine, Accusative Definite Article** is **τον** when it precedes a vowel or one of a few consonants/double consonants and **το** otherwise. *Rules* are always defined at the beginning of the grammar and can be used on any value.
 Currently, *Rules* can either match a regular expression or a grammar *Class*.

 #### More on Attributes
 Attributes can be defined anywhere in the structure.
-In the above example, they define the *Noun* Class.
+In the above example, they apply to the *Noun* Class.
 However, a subtype of *Noun*, the *Pronoun*, needs additional specific attributes.
 Thus, we can define it as follows:
 ```
 Noun: ...
   Special: ...